 PROTECTION and MANAGEMENT of your personal data

-- Encryption & Security: We use a variety of security measures, including encryption and authentication tools to maintain the safety of your personal data.
+Encryption & Security: We use a variety of security measures, including encryption and authentication tools to maintain the safety of your personal data.
 Your personal data is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems.
+Bluecube provide London Vision Clinic with continuous IT support.
+Appropriate, industry-standard, security measures are in place to protect your data, details are available upon request.
+This includes the encryption of all data held within our Electronic Medical Records and Practice Management System – Nextech and a secure physical WatchGuard firewall for the server.

 Functional: These cookies are required for basic site functionality and are therefore always enabled.
 These include cookies that allow you to be remembered as you explore our Sites within a single session or, if enabled, from session to session.